What Is Title Washing?

 Carfax uses a variety of sources to track and catch instances of title fraud, including title washing.
 A Carfax Vehicle History Report contains information you can use to avoid being victimized by a title-washing scheme.

 Why Is Title Washing a Big Deal?

 Victims of title washing usually end up paying much more for a car than it’s worth.
 Hidden problems, such as accident damage, can expose buyers to safety or reliability issues down the road.

 A used car that’s endured a flood or major accident will likely have long-term reliability issues.
 Flood damage, for instance, can cause corrosion or electrical problems that are difficult to repair.
 And a significant collision can leave a vehicle with lingering issues that compromise its dependability or safety.

 The types of issues hidden by title washing can have a significant impact on a vehicle’s value.
 A history of severe damage, for example, can knock thousands of dollars off a car’s selling price, so if a fraudster can successfully wash a vehicle’s title to hide that damage, they can sell the car for much more than it’s worth.

-How Title Washing Works
+How Does Title Washing Work?

 Title-washing scams can be executed in different ways.
+Here are a few: